 Most Dangerous Sea Creatures

 Sea floor is full of many creatures.
 It is a place of mystery.
-These creatures protect themselves by various ways these bring to them many recognition like weird creature, dangerous creature etc. These are the Top 10 Most Dangerous Sea Creatures.
+These creatures protect themselves by various ways these bring to them many recognition like weird creature, dangerous creature etc. These are the Top 10 Most Dangerous Sea Creatures who has superior speed while some like seahorse is slowest among others.
 So let’s see the Top 10 Most Dangerous Sea Creatures.

 1. Chironex: Chironex is known as Box Jellyfish.
 The most dangerous creature in the ocean doesn’t have a venomous bite, rows of sharp teeth, or even an obvious mouth for that matter.
 But they are very venomous.
 They are also known as the sea wasp.
 Box Jellyfish is more responsible for human deaths on the continent of Australia than snakes, sharks and saltwater crocodiles put together.
 So, there is no doubt that it is in the 1st position of these Top 10 Most Dangerous Sea Creatures.